 We had a great webinar with Daniel Bornstein last Thursday.
 He shared his perspective on the top 10 property management pitfalls that cost business money and can potentially get them into legal trouble.
-Daniel is an experienced real estate lawyer and runs his own property management business – we are very fortunate to have his expertise on the webinar!

 There were so many questions we didn’t get to all of them on the call so Daniel was kind enough to answer your questions below.